psalcedodev/Pong/README.md

 "# Pong-CS1410"
-## You are cheating yourself if you copy and can't understand it.
+## You are cheating yourself if you copy/paste and can't understand it.

 * I encourage you to look at the code, but not to copy it.